Galyminsky/Galyminsky/README.md

 # Welcome to my page on GitHub!

 ### About me:
-- I am a student
-- I am studying at GeekBrains.
-- Department of Android Developer
+Greetings!
+I am a student at GeekBrains, specializing in Android development.
+Additionally, I am pursuing education through renowned platforms such as Udemy, Stepik, and Coursera.
+As an aspiring developer, I have successfully completed multiple projects that are published on PlayMarket.
+My fervent dedication lies in crafting top-notch Android applications, while continuously seeking opportunities for personal and professional growth in the field of software development.